 Betting on the NHL in a nutshell

-If this is your first foray into NHL betting, there are some things you need to keep in mind as you figure out where you want to put your money.
+If this is your first foray into ice hockey betting odds, there are some things you need to keep in mind as you figure out where you want to put your money.
 There are three methods that dominate NHL bets: the grand salami, totals, the puck line, and what is undoubtedly the most popular, the money.
-Here’s a breakdown of how all of these work:
+Here’s a breakdown of how all of these work and a summary of the best ice hockey betting odds opportunities:

 Betting on European hockey in a nutshell